xizon/poemkit/README.md

 ### ⚙️ Custom import third-party library:

 The application loads some third-party libraries (icons, animations, 3D engines, etc.) by default, you can load them as needed, or modify the configuration file.
-Access to `./src/client/components/_third-party-plugins/`
+Access to `./src/client/components/_plugins/`

+Third-party plug-ins are used together with custom components by default, and you can also remove them.

 ### ⚙️ Root Directory Configurations: